 The book of Proverbs puts it this way: “Whoever mocks the poor reviles their Maker;

 whoever rejoices in their misfortune will not go unpunished.”
 (Pr 17:5, NAB)

-In the above quotation, “the poor” are not just those who have few monetary and material possessions, but also those who are less gifted in psychological maturity, or pleasant personalities, or wisdom.
+In the above quotation, “the poor” are not just those who have few monetary and material possessions, but also those who are poorly gifted in psychological maturity, pleasant personalities, or wisdom.

 In the following Gospel reading, the “little ones” can also be applied to the same group of individuals.
 “See that you do not despise one of these little ones; for I tell you that in heaven their angels always behold the face of my Father who is in heaven.”
 (Mt 18:10, RSV)